-In its operations, Frontex deploys debriefers – officers who conduct voluntary interviews with migrants to collect information about the smuggling networks.
+In its operations, Frontex deploys officers who conduct voluntary interviews with migrants to collect information about the smuggling networks.
 The agency shares this information with the national authorities of the countries hosting our operations for them to launch relevant investigations and arrests.
 It is important to underline that Frontex does not have the mandate to run investigations either on the territory of the EU or non-EU countries.

-In 2018, 158 tonnes of illegal drugs were seized in Frontex operations.
+In 2020, 147 tonnes of illegal drugs were seized in Frontex operations.
 The number was 126 tonnes in 2019 and 158 tonnes in 2018.

 The agency has a Centre of Excellence for Combatting Document Fraud that supports EU member states and addresses the threats to EU’s security connected with document fraud.
 The Centre’s primary task is to provide support for combatting document fraud in joint operations.
 Frontex developed a reference manual for border guards containing images of passports, identity cards, and visas, to help them determine whether the document in front of them is genuine.

-of specialised border guard officers taking part in Frontex operations
+guard officers taking part in Frontex operations do this through screening,

-intelligence gathering at the borders.
-All of these actions support
+registration, document checks and intelligence gathering at the borders.
+All of

+persons of interest.
 Frontex also regularly provides intelligence to Europol.